John Pippy

-John Pippy (born December 12, 1970 in Ubon Ratchathani, Thailand) is an American politician and Brigadier General from the U.S. State of Pennsylvania.
+John Pippy (born December 12, 1970, in Ubon Ratchathani, Thailand) is an American politician and major general in the Pennsylvania National Guard who is the Adjutant General of Pennsylvania.
 A member of the Republican Party, he served in the Pennsylvania State Senate from 2003 to 2012 and the Pennsylvania House of Representatives from 1997 to 2003.

 Personal

 Pippy was born in Thailand on a United States Air Force Base to Pensri and Jack Pippy and first entered the United States at the age of one.
 His mother is from Thailand and his father was in the United States Air Force.
 Initially after returning, the family lived in public housing in Boston.

-Pippy is a graduate of the United States Military Academy at West Point, New York with a Bachelor of Science degree in environmental engineering.
+Pippy is a graduate of the United States Military Academy at West Point, New York, with a Bachelor of Science degree in environmental engineering.

 After graduation, he served on active duty, assigned to the 1st Cavalry Division at Fort Hood, Texas.
-After leaving active duty, he joined the Pennsylvania National Guard where he holds the rank of lieutenant colonel.
+After leaving active duty, he joined the Pennsylvania National Guard where he holds the rank of major general.
 He returned to active duty in 2003-2004 after his unit was called up to serve during the Iraq War.

-He lives in Moon Township, Pennsylvania with his wife, Kathy, a political operative and lobbyist.
+He lives in Moon Township, Pennsylvania, with his wife, Kathy, a political operative and lobbyist.
 His daughter Katelyn had a recurring role on the television drama Army Wives and played hockey for the Cornell Big Red women's ice hockey program at Cornell University.

 Political career

 Pennsylvania House of Representatives

 Pippy was elected to the Pennsylvania House of Representatives in 1996, defeating Democrat Andrew McGraw.

 Prior to the 1998 elections, Democrats threatened to challenge his residency in an effort to prevent his candidacy for re-election.
 Their challenge was based on a clause in the Pennsylvania Constitution requiring candidates for the General Assembly to swear that they have been residents of the state for at least four years.
-Democrats claimed that Pippy was ineligible as he had been on active duty in Texas, was registered to vote in Texas and held a Texas drivers license.
+Democrats claimed that Pippy was ineligible as he had been on active duty in Texas, was registered to vote in Texas and held a Texas driver's license.
 Pippy countered that because he was on active duty service, his absence fell under the "public business" exemption under the state constitution.
 The challenge was defused when the Assembly passed a bill which Governor Tom Ridge signed into law deleting the residency provisions from the candidate affidavit.

 Despite the controversy, Pippy won re-election in 1998 and was unopposed in 2000 and 2002.